AN/FYQ-93

-FYQ-93 was a computer system used from 1983–2006, and built for the Joint Surveillance System (JSS) by the Hughes Aircraft Company.
+FYQ-93 was a computer system used from 1983 to 2006, and built for the Joint Surveillance System (JSS) by the Hughes Aircraft Company.
 The system consisted of a fault tolerant central computer complex using a two string concept that interfaced with many display consoles and interfaced with external radars to provide a region-sector display of air traffic.

 This system was composed of a suite of computers and peripheral equipment configured to receive plot data from ground radar systems, perform track processing, and present track data to both weapons controllers forward and lateral communications links.
-The HMD-22 consoles displayed data from various radars including the AN/GSQ-235.
-The data was routed to the Cheyenne Mountain complex from installations located in the continental United States (CONUS), Canada, Alaska and Hawaii.
+The HMD-22 consoles displayed data from various radars including those compiled from the Region Operations Control Center/Airborne Warning And Control Systems (ROCC/AWACS) through the AN/GSQ-235 Digital Information Link (RADIL).
+The data was routed to the Cheyenne Mountain Complex from installations located in the continental United States (CONUS), Canada, Alaska and Hawaii.

 The need for the FYQ-93 system became apparent in the 1970s when the Semi-Automatic Ground Environment (SAGE) system became technologically obsolete and logistically unsupportable.
 The FYQ-93 system was conceived and specified in the late 1970s.
 It was manufactured and delivered during the first half of the 1980s and by the end of 1984, all nine facilities were in place.
 Enough of the system was in place in mid 1983 for the SAGE system to officially shut down and the JSS became the air defense system of the United States and Canada.
 The large network of military long range radar sites was closed and a much smaller number (43) of FAA Joint Use sites replaced them.

 The JSS was a joint USAF/FAA radar use program.
 The ACC portion of the JSS was composed of four CONUS SOCCs equipped with FYQ-93 computers, and 47 ground-based FPS-93 Search Radars.
 FAA equipment was a mix of Air Route Surveillance Radar (ARSR) 1, 2, and 3 systems.
 Collocated with most radar sites were UHF ground-air-ground (G/A/G) transmitter/receiver (GATR) facilities.
 Fourteen sites have VHF radios also.
 The GATR facility provided radio access to fighters and AWACS aircraft from the SOCCs.

 The JSS radars sent surveillance data to the SOCCs who then forwarded tracks of interest to the CONUS ROCC and North American Air Defense Command (NORAD).
 Radar and track data were sent through landlines as TADIL-B data and through HF radio links as TADIL-A data.
 Both TADIL links were provided by the Radar Data Information Link (RADIL).
 CONUS SOCCs communicated with the CONUS ROCC and NORAD by voice and data landline circuits.